 What is an AA finisher?

-A finisher who is unable to make the run time cut off at Rawson Pass (10hrs 30min from start of race).
+A finisher who is unable to make the run time cut off at Rawson Pass (11hrs from start of race).
 Their run distance will be 27km.
-If they wish to they will be able to finish the 30km run without summiting, by doing a loop out and back towards Charlotte Pass.
-They must still exit the mountain via the Chairlift at Thredbo, or at Charlotte Pass.
+If they wish to they will be able to finish the 30km run without summiting,

 What is an AAA finisher?

-A finisher who beats these cut off times and finishes at Rawson Pass after reaching the summit of Mt Kosciuszko.
+A finisher who beats these cut off times and finishes at Charlotte Pass after reaching the summit of Mt Kosciuszko.
 A true legend!

 What do we do with the car at Charlotte Pass?

-One member of the support crew is dropped off at Charlotte Pass to accompany the athlete to the summit and back down again, and the other support crew can relax in their car at Charlotte Pass or join in on the atmospheric finish line!
+One member of the support crew is dropped off at Charlotte Pass to accompany the athlete to the summit and back down again, and the other support crew can relax in their car at Charlotte Pass or join in on the atmospheric finish line there!

 How many handlers do we need?